apavelm/biovirt/README.md

+# biovirt

-## biovirt
+## Prerequicities

-# .NET SDK 9.0 is required: https://dotnet.microsoft.com/en-us/download
+- .NET SDK 9.0 is required: https://dotnet.microsoft.com/en-us/download
+- For logging API uses Seq.
+Please install it from https://datalust.co/seq

 There are two options how to run it.